Chemex, Hario, Kalita Wave, Bean Envy, Bodum, OXO Brew… what’s your favorite pour over?

-This second one is the other one I own and use, with a great design and it’s also a big bigger than the copper one (I personally use this more often, to be honest!):
+This second one is the other one I own and use, with a great design and it’s also a big bigger than the copper one (I personally use this more often!):

 *I receive commissions from purchases made through product links in this post.
 I sincerely appreciate if you use my links if you decide to buy something and help me in this way!
 And if not, no problem.
 To learn more click here.
 Coffee cheers!*

 I hope you found this helpful, and if you have any questions or comments please let me know in the comments section below.
 Coffee cheers!